akebu6/INTRODUCTION/README.md

 - A volunteer who loves helping out, you can reach me on any of my socials listed below

 ### Currently Learning
-- Julia for Data Science
+- Python for Data Science

 ### Blogs
 <p>Recent Blog <a href="https://akebu6.hashnode.dev/my-100days-journey">My 100 Days Journey</a></p>